About Us page examples + templates

 Contacts.
 Add your address with a map on your About Us page, so that people can easily find you.
 Place the phone number and links to your socials so that people can get through to you.

 There are always clients who want to know more details before placing an order.
 Besides, some customers prefer placing an order in chats rather than from a catalog on a website.
+Give them what they need — link to your social profiles on TikTok, Twitter, LinkedIn and others.

 Write your offline address and complement it with a map.
 People will find you easier.
 Your potential clients from another city will appreciate this for sure.